usnistgov/ACVP/README.md

 # ACVP
-The Automated Cryptographic Validation Protocol (ACVP) is a protocol currently under development to support a new National Voluntary Laboratory Accreditation Program (NVLAP) testing scope at the National Institute of Standards and Technology (NIST), https://www.nist.gov,  of the same name that will permit the automated testing of NIST Federal Information Processing Standard (FIPS) 140 approved cryptographic algorithms, https://csrc.nist.gov/publications/detail/fips/140/2/final.
-The testing scope is currently planned to become available during 1QFY19 (Fall 2018).
-Once available this testing scope will eventually replace the existing Cryptographic Algorithm Validation Testing (17CAV) scope.
-To allow for a smooth transition both scopes will be available for no less than six months, but the legacy 17CAV scope will be retired after no more than one year and may be retired earlier depending on the speed of the transition and scope of testing improvements ACVP implents relative to the legacy 17CAV scope.
+The Automated Cryptographic Validation Protocol (ACVP) is a protocol currently under development to support a new National Voluntary Laboratory Accreditation Program (NVLAP) testing scope at the National Institute of Standards and Technology (NIST), https://www.nist.gov.

-Requirements documents for the existing Cryptrographic Algorithm Validation Program (CAVP) and the 17CAV scope can be found at https://www.nist.gov/national-voluntary-laboratory-accreditation-program-nvlap/requirements-documents-5.
-The requirements documents for the ACVP scope will likely be found on the same page once they have been finalized and published.

-General information about CAVP can be found at https://csrc.nist.gov/Projects/Cryptographic-Algorithm-Validation-Program with the CAVP management manual found at https://csrc.nist.gov/CSRC/media/Projects/Cryptographic-Algorithm-Validation-Program/documents/CAVPMM.pdf and the FAQ at https://csrc.nist.gov/CSRC/media/Projects/Cryptographic-Algorithm-Validation-Program/documents/CAVPFAQ.pdf.

 All current information about ACVP may be found within this Github project.

 # Background
 The rapid development of cryptographic technology over the last two decades and its adoption in many different technology domains has resulted in a sharp increase in the number and complexity of approved algorithms.
 The volume of cryptographic algorithm validations has outstripped the available human resources available to test, report, and validate results.
 The plethora of different algorithms has created a dire need for consistent requesting and reporting of test data and results.
 We also live in times of unprecedented levels of threats and exploits that require frequent product updates to fix defects and remove security vulnerabilities, which in turn requires much faster turnaround of validation updates than what the existing validation model allows.
 See the NIST [Automated Cryptographic Validation Testing project](https://csrc.nist.gov/Projects/Automated-Cryptographic-Validation-Testing) for broader context and information.

+Requirements documents for the existing Cryptrographic Algorithm Validation Program (CAVP) and the 17CAV scope can be found at https://www.nist.gov/national-voluntary-laboratory-accreditation-program-nvlap/requirements-documents-5.
+The requirements documents for the ACVP scope will likely be found on the same page once they have been finalized and published.

+General information about CAVP can be found at https://csrc.nist.gov/Projects/Cryptographic-Algorithm-Validation-Program with the CAVP management manual found at https://csrc.nist.gov/CSRC/media/Projects/Cryptographic-Algorithm-Validation-Program/documents/CAVPMM.pdf and the FAQ at https://csrc.nist.gov/CSRC/media/Projects/Cryptographic-Algorithm-Validation-Program/documents/CAVPFAQ.pdf.

 # Objective
 The objective of this project is to define a protocol allowing independent implementation by all vendors participating in the NIST cryptographic validation programs ([CAVP](https://csrc.nist.gov/projects/cryptographic-algorithm-validation-program#) and [CMVP](https://csrc.nist.gov/projects/cryptographic-module-validation-program#)) for accelerated test data generation and requisition, reporting of test results, and validation of NIST-approved cryptographic algorithms (see FIPS 140-2 [Annex A](https://csrc.nist.gov/CSRC/media/Publications/fips/140/2/final/documents/fips1402annexa.pdf), [Annex C](https://csrc.nist.gov/CSRC/media/Publications/fips/140/2/final/documents/fips1402annexc.pdf) and [Annex D](https://csrc.nist.gov/CSRC/media/Publications/fips/140/2/final/documents/fips1402annexd.pdf)).